 Research Agency: Southwest Research Institute

 Principal Invest.: George A. Matzkanin

 E. T. Selig (SUNY)

 Effective Date: September 3, 1974

-Completion Date: March 1, 1977
+Completion Date: June 15, 1977

 Funds: \$150,000

-There is an immediate need for reliable instrumentation to measure the moisture in situ in soil and untreated granular materials used in such highway substructures as subgrades, embankments, slopes, backfills, and base courses.
-It is recognized that the sensor is the critical component of any moistore measurement instrument or technique.
+There is an immediate need for reliable instrumentation to measure the moisture, in situ, in soil and untreated granular materials used in such highway substructures as subgrades, embankments, slopes, backfills, and base courses.
+It is recognized that the sensor is the critical component of any moisture measurement instrument or technique.
 For this reason, NCHRP Projects 21-2 and 21-2(2) concentrated on the development of new and innovative moisture sensors.
-Prototype moisture sensors based on nuclear magnetic resonance (NMR) and electrical and capacitance technology have been developed under these projects and subjected to laboratory testing.
+Prototype moisture sensors hased on nuclear magnetic resonance (NMR) and electrical and capacitance technology have been developed under these projects and subjected to laboratory testing.

-The objective of this project is the further refinement and field evaluation of the two prototype moisture sensors developed under Projects 21-2 and 21-2(2).
-The research program will consist of the following tasks:
+The objective of this project was further refinement and field evaluation of the two prototype moisture sensors developed under Projects 21-2 and 21-2(2).
+This included fabrication of the sensors and readout instrumentation, their installation in the subgrade portions of pavements in Arizona and Pennsylvania, and evaluation of data collected at the field sites.